haacked/haacked.com/_posts/archived/2007-03-14-year-of-the-starving-pig.aspx.markdown

 ---
 layout: post
-title: "Year of the Starving Pig?"
+title: Year of the Starving Pig?
 date: 2007-03-14 -0800
 comments: true
 disqus_identifier: 18242
 categories: []
+redirect_from: "/archive/2007/03/13/year-of-the-starving-pig.aspx/"
 ---

 In January, I wrote that according to the Chinese Zodiac, this is the [Year of the Golden Pig](http://haacked.com/archive/2007/01/03/Year_of_the_Golden_Pig.aspx "Year of the golden pig").